Research In Action

 First, we should encourage alternative forms of transportation wherever possible; this is a healthy and environmentally friendly option.
 For those teens and young adults who need to drive, we should support them in ensuring that they do so safely, even when they delay driving and licensure beyond age 18.

 In all states besides New Jersey, after age 18, they are no longer required to abide by a state-mandated full GDL program.
 In the vacuum of no official GDL for older teens, I suggest you encourage them to create a “Personal GDL” plan.
 All novice drivers have a higher crash risk no matter their age when first beginning to drive.
 Here’s how they can own the process in typical GDL steps:

 Your Personal GDL

 - Prepare for the learner permit, whether you need one or not.
-Read up on your state’s traffic laws and know the stages of Graduated Driver Licensing (GDL).
+Read up on your state’s traffic laws and know the stages of GDL.
 (Click here to learn more.)

 - Base your “Personal GDL” on your behind-the-wheel time and progress in gaining safe driving skills.
 (Click here to plan quality practice.)

 - Consider getting behind-the-wheel training with a professional.
 (Click here for tips on how to choose a driving school.)

 - Designate an experienced licensed adult driver or two to supervise your early driving until both of you feel comfortable with your driving performance in many different driving environments – types of roads, traffic and weather conditions, and times of day.
 This involves more than 50 hours of adult-supervised practice all all types of driving environments and at night.
 (Click here to learn more.)